rafi007akhtar/kindle-notes/README.md

 ## Build for iOS

 Due to lack of build / test machines (I use Windows / Android devices), I was not able to try this out.
 Please refer to [this video on YouTube](https://youtu.be/cs-zgHjt5RQ?si=IAdCiruDIXE2orVm) that describes in depth how this can app can be built for iOS.

+## Using the App

+One you have the app running on your smartphone, connect your Kindle with your phone.
+This will be a wired connection.
+You will need a cable that connects between your smartphone port and your Kindle port.
+For example, for connecting between Kindle Paperwhile and an Android mobile, you will need a USB C to USB C cable.

+Once connected, make sure you are able to access the Kindle storage on your phone.

+Then open the app, and click on the Upload button.
+Navigate to your Kindle drive and locate the "My Clippings.txt" file (it will probably be inside the `documents` folder).
+Select it.

+Once uploaded, click on the "Create Notes" button in the app.
+It might take a few seconds to create the notes, and then the notes should be availble in the "View Notes" tab on the bottom.